Header Image for Kington St. Michael Village Website

 Betty, who many years before had had a lung resection, became unwell whilst in Kington, and sadly died in Bath Hospital.”

-Tess of the D'urbervilles Mini-Series
+Tess of the D'Urbervilles Mini-Series

 The BBC filmed some scenes in and around St Michael and All Angels Church for its mini-series, which starred Gemma Arterton, Eddie Redmayne and Ruth Jones, amongst others.